Loss Functions for Discrete Contextual Pricing with Observational Data: Problem Formulation

-\begin{assumption}(Overlap) $ \mathbb{P}(P=p|X) > 0, \quad\forall p\in \mathcal{A}$ \end{assumption}
+\begin{assumption}(Overlap) $ \pi_0(p|X) > 0, \quad\forall p\in \mathcal{P}$ \end{assumption}

-\begin{assumption}(Consistency~\citep{pearl2010brief}) For a person $u$, $X = x$, $Y_x(u) = Y(u)$, here $Y_x(u)$ is the potential outcome of the person had the exposure been at level X = x, and $Y(u)$ is the outcome actually realized. \end{assumption}

-The ignorability assumption, which is standard in causal inference literature, means that the pricing policy was chosen as a function of the observed covariates $X$, and that there are no unmeasured confounding variables which affect both the pricing decision and the purchase outcome.
+The ignorability assumption means that the pricing policy was chosen as a function of the observed covariates $X$ and that there are no unmeasured confounding variables that affect both the pricing decision and the purchase outcome.
 As pointed out in \cite{bertsimas2020predictive}, this assumption is particularly defensible in prescriptive analytics.
-Suppose actions represent historical managerial decisions which have been made based on observable quantities available to the decision maker.
+Suppose actions represent historical managerial or algorithmic decisions that have been made based on observable quantities available to the decision-maker.
 As long as these quantities were also recorded as part of the feature, this assumption is guaranteed to hold.

-When it is violated, other assumptions need to be made such as the presence of an instrumental variable~\citep{angrist1996identification} or alternatively a worst-case risk defined on an uncertainty set needs to be defined~\citep{kallus2018confounding}.
-The overlap assumption requires that all prices must have a non-zero chance of being offered to all customers historically.
-The known impossibility result of counterfactual evaluation also applies when it is not satisfied~\citep{langford2008exploration}.
-However,~\citet{lawrence2017counterfactual} empirically finds that when the overlapping assumption is violated, a machine translation task learnt from observational data still has good performance, suggesting that good performance is possible for the pricing problem studied, albeit without theoretical guarantees.~\citet{sachdeva2020off} proposes some variants of common policy evaluation methods such as regularization of similarity between historical and future policies when the overlap assumption is violated.
-Such regularization can be easily applied in our setting.
-The consistency assumption states the observed outcome is the potential outcome for the assigned action, it ensures that the observed outcomes in the historical data are indeed potential outcomes of interest and permits us to write $P(Y_x(p)=y|X=x,P=p) = P(Y(p)=y|X=x, P=p)$.
-These assumptions are sufficient conditions in the causal inference literature for the identifiability of conditional average treatment effect or individual treatment effect ~\citep{angrist1996identification,hirano2003efficient,pearl2010brief,swaminathan2015counterfactual}.
+The overlap assumption requires that all prices have a nonzero chance of being offered to all customers historically, which implies the historic policy must be randomized to some extent.
+The known impossibility result of counterfactual evaluation applies when it is not satisfied~\citep{langford2008exploration}, and estimation of demand is possible only if further structural assumptions are made.
+If the overlap assumption is violated, practitioners usually make strong parametric assumptions such as linear demand or rely on the extrapolation power of nonparametric methods, which is arguably erroneous and unreliable compared to data with randomized assignment \citep{gordon2022close}.
+The overlap assumption is reasonable in many pricing settings where firms have adopted strategies that incorporate exploration.
+For example, the epsilon-greedy algorithm \citep{sutton2018reinforcement} can be built upon any deterministic pricing policy which satisfies the overlap assumption.